3 UNLV faculty members were killed in the Las Vegas campus shooting

 A gunman who opened fire at the University of Nevada, Las Vegas on Wednesday killed three faculty members and left one injured, the university said.

 On Thursday, the university identified two of the victims as Patricia Navarro-Velez, 39, of Las Vegas and Cha Jan "Jerry" Chang, 64, of Henderson, Nev. — both professors in the business school.
-The third person killed, also a faculty member, will be identified after relatives have been notified, the university said.
+On Friday, the Clark County coroner's office identifiedthe third person killed: Naoko Takemaru, 69, of Las Vegas, who oversaw UNLV's Japanese Studies program.

-In a press conference Thursday, Las Vegas Metropolitan Police Department Sheriff Kevin McMahill identified the shooting suspect as 67-year-old Anthony Polito.
+At a news conference Thursday, Las Vegas Metropolitan Police Department Sheriff Kevin McMahill identified the shooting suspect as 67-year-old Anthony Polito.

 "I want to stress that we're still learning a lot about this suspect and still trying to understand the motive," McMahill said.
 "We know he applied numerous times for a job with several Nevada higher education institutions and was denied each time."

-McMahill added that the Polito had a list of people he was seeking on the UNLV campus, as well as faculty from Eastern Carolina University, where he had once worked.
+McMahill added that Polito had a list of people he was seeking on the UNLV campus, as well as faculty from East Carolina University, where he had once worked.

 The sheriff told reporters that police had contacted all the individuals on that list to make sure they were OK, with the exception of one individual who was on an international flight.